-Katie completed a Master of Science in Geography and GIS certificate from Oregon State University in 2013.
+Katie completed a Master of Science in Geography and GIS certificate from Oregon State University in 2013, with focus on physical geography and quantitative analysis.
 During and after graduate school, Katie held several remote sensing analyst positions performing LiDAR processing, vegetation disturbance detection, and energy network mapping.
-Although she is not a native Oregonian, Katie quickly fell in love with the state and now sees Portland as her home.
-She enjoys hiking in Forest Park with her dog and taking advantage of weekends to explore, rain or shine.

 Natural Resource Planner

 Andy supports ecosystem restoration efforts through rigorous geospatial data analysis, accurate and aesthetically pleasing cartographic figures, and technical writing to accompany the data-driven products of PC Trask.
 He enjoys the critical thinking and active engagement required to successfully tackle complex projects.
 Andy’s diverse professional background working with local non-profits, state government agencies, applied research institutes, and private companies allows him to communicate results in a clear, thoughtful manner, no matter the client.

 Andy earned his Master of Science in Geography from Oregon State University in 2018 while researching interactions between snow cover and wildfire across the Pacific Northwest.
 Andy earned a Bachelor of Science in Environmental Sciences from UNC-Chapel Hill, where he also gained valuable analytical and cartographic experience with the Southern Environmental Law Center.
 Andy moved to the northwest after cycling across the country in 2014 with an affordable housing non-profit, and was quickly drawn to the limitless exploration opportunities.
 Outside of PC Trask, Andy spends much of his time backpacking and mountaineering in the Cascades, playing the bass guitar, and experimenting in his urban garden.